voilawalla/voilawalla.github.io/_posts/2016-06-02-encapsulation-and-the-universe.md

 # etc
 ```

 Encapsulation of the same series of methods in Python would be achieved by adding an underscore to the beginning of the method name, like `_find_winning_columns()`.
-In Java, we would use access modifiers, which I go into a bit deeper [in this post] (http://nicolecarpenter.github.io/2016/03/26/clean-code-chapter-14-successive-refinement.html), and also getters and setters to encapsulate public variables.
+In Java, we would use access modifiers, which I go into a bit deeper [in this post](http://nicolecarpenter.github.io/2016/03/26/clean-code-chapter-14-successive-refinement.html), and also getters and setters to encapsulate public variables.
 Consider [this example](http://www.tutorialspoint.com/java/java_encapsulation.htm) from the Java docs.

 ```
 public class EncapTest{